Note

 Get started with GitHub Actions to train a model on Azure Machine Learning.

-This article will teach you how to create a GitHub Actions workflow that builds and deploys a machine learning model to Azure Machine Learning.
-You'll train a scikit-learn linear regression model on the NYC Taxi dataset.
+This article teaches you how to create a GitHub Actions workflow that builds and deploys a machine learning model to Azure Machine Learning.
+You train a scikit-learn linear regression model on the NYC Taxi dataset.

-GitHub Actions uses a workflow YAML (.yml) file in the /.github/workflows/
+GitHub Actions use a workflow YAML (.yml) file in the /.github/workflows/

 path in your repository.
 This definition contains the various steps and parameters that make up the workflow.